Skip to main content

 EF Go Ahead logo

-Have you heard of São Miguel?
+Have you heard of Sao Miguel, Portugal?
 This island, which is just one in the Portuguese archipelago called the Azores, is Europe’s best-kept secret.
-“Visiting the Azores, specifically São Miguel, feels like you’re getting the otherworldly landscapes of Iceland paired with the lushness of Hawaii,” said staffer Emily.
-With a description like that, we don't blame you if you're dreaming of adding the Azores extension to our new Grand Tour of Portugal.
-Get the scoop on why the island of São Miguel should be on your travel radar and start planning your Portugal trip.
+“Visiting the Azores, specifically Sao Miguel, feels like you’re getting the otherworldly landscapes of Iceland paired with the lushness of Hawaii,” said staffer Emily.
+With a description like that, we don't blame you if you’re dreaming of adding the Azores extension to our new Grand Tour of Portugal.
+Get the scoop on why the island of Sao Miguel should be on your travel radar and start planning your Portugal trip.

 tiny rocky island created by the crater of an underwater volcano, with the shoreline of Sao Miguel Island in the background